-Got an Airbnb or other vacation rental property and are wondering what kind of coffee maker you should put in it.
+Got an Airbnb or other vacation rental property and are you wondering what kind of coffee maker you should put in it?
 Here are 7 different options for different purposes.

 Almost every Airbnb or vacation rental property needs some kind of way to make coffee.
 It can range from instant coffee to a high end bean to cup machine depending on the price and quality of your property as well as the experience you want to provide.

 Keep reading below to find the exact recommendations for specific machines and why you should get a certain machine.